evanknapke/evanknapke.github.io/pages/resume.md

 ## Technical Skills
 ---

-- Proficient in Python, Java, C#, Git
+- Proficient in Python, C#, Java, JavaScript
-- Familiar with HTML, CSS, JS, SQL
+- Familiar with HTML, CSS, SQL
 - Proficient in Microsoft Word, Excel, and PowerPoint
 - Experience with Mac OS, Linux, and Windows